nianswe/ci_project3/README.md

 - How to print textfile and ascii art to terminal: https://learnlearn.uk/python/ascii-art/

-- How to create a menu with choices trigger functions: https://stackoverflow.com/questions/49226804/python-input-menu-function
+- How to create a menu with choices to trig functions: https://stackoverflow.com/questions/49226804/python-input-menu-function